evantey14/cyslf/README.md

     * Players without skill are assigned a level of 5 (average)
     * Players without a goalie skill are assigned a level of 6 (does not play goalie)
     * Players coming from a lower division get their grades worsened by 1 point
+    * Players are matched by names -- so if names are spelled differently on different forms, they won't get matched, so we'll print names that look similar and maybe should've been matched.
 * After completion, open the csv and manually make adjustments.
     * Read the comments -- maybe parents are unable to reach certain fields
     * If you do edit cells, make sure the formatting is consistent. `Danehy` is not the same as